Texas Non-Compete Lawyer

 Another typical scenario is when employers try to force a non-compete after an employee is well into the job and is earning a nice salary and benefits.
 Often they demand a signature as a condition to keep the job, and most of the time they get it.
 Employers usually don’t explain the non-compete, but they are more than ready to enforce it when an employee wants to work for another company in the same industry.
 Companies fight high-dollar court battles over non-competes.
 You can avoid all this strife by first calling Gardner Employment Law before signing a non-compete.

-And if you find yourself served with court papers by a former employer, you need your own non-compete contracts lawyer in your corner.
+And if you find yourself served with court papers that stop you from working, you need your own non-compete contracts lawyer in your corner.
 You don’t know what you don’t know, as the old saying goes.
 Without an expert to fight for your rights, you could be at risk for losing your career.

 Non-compete laws are designed to protect an employer’s confidential information.
 A great example is the formula for Coca Cola, which was created in 1891.
 Coca Cola is careful to keep that formula a secret to this very day.
 Others have tried to replicate it, but none have cracked the code on this beloved fizzy beverage.
 Even the company’s most famous competitor, Pepsi, is a distant second in market share.